|YORK CITY SOUTH|

 In March 1956, Sam Bartram was a popular choice when appointed manager.
 A respected keeper, he was one of the best never to play for England.
 He had fond memories of York from when playing for City during the war.
 He spent 4 years with City, being the first City manager to take City to promotion (and a season later, the first to see City relegated).
 His reign ended in 1960 when he accepted the position of Luton manager.
 Later, he was to enjoy a successful career as a journalist.

 Tom Lockie was promoted to manager and spent over 7 years in the role, the longest in City’s post WW2 era, ending when he became the first City manager to be sacked.
 Throughout his time in York, he and his wife rented the house next to the post office in New Earswick.
+His reign came to an end following successive relegation and re-election seasons with home fans gathering on the old Enclosure beneath the directors box singing "Send Tom Lockie to Vietnam" to the tune of "Michael row the boat ashore".
 His village connections meant City’s players were often hired as painters and handymen in the village throughout the summer off season months of the 1960s.
 Signs of the times and an indication of the earnings power of the football employee.
+Indeed, after leaving City, Lockie worked in the offices at Rowntree Mackintosh until reaching retirement age.

 He was followed by Joe Shaw, a playing legend at Sheffield United; in fact there is a statue outside Bramall Lane to commemorate him.
 In his first managerial appointment, he lasted only 9 months at City before resigning for personal reasons just before the start of the 1968/9 season, citing the commute from Sheffield allied to worries over his wife’s wool shop in Sheffield.
 However, he signed 2 prolific strikers, Ted MacDougall and Tommy Ross and laid the early foundations for Tom Johnston.